rescript-lang/bucklescript.github.io/README.md

 # BuckleScript Website

 This code is used to generate https://bucklescript.github.io.
-It pulls in files from `docs` and the current directory to generate the final static html files that's served on the site.
+It pulls in files from `docs/` and `website/` to generate html files served on the site.

-`website/` contains the actual js, css, images and other files (and blog, which contains some markdown files too, these are separated from `docs/`, not too important).
+`website/` contains the JS, CSS, images and other files (and blog, which contains some markdown files too, these are separated from `docs/`, not too important).

-`npm start` to start the server & watcher.
-The other scripts in package.json should also be self-descriptive.
+`npm install && npm start` to start the development server & watcher.

-Don't use `npm build` for now.
+Don't use `npm build`.
+It's mostly for debugging.

 In the end, we spit out normal HTML, with all the JS dependencies (barring a few critical ones) removed, including ReactJS itself.
 It's a full, static website, super lightweight, portable, unfancy but good looking.
+Works with JS turned off too.

 Two special files: